pipedude/evi-run/README.md

 - **Multi-Agent Orchestration** - Complex task decomposition and execution
 - **Custom Agent Creation** - Build specialized AI agents for specific tasks

+**⚠️ Important for Token Swap:**
+Use Token Swap only in Private mode, since to make transactions on DEX, the system requires access to the wallet's private key, which in the current version is stored in a database in base64 format.

 ### 💰 Flexible Usage Modes
 - **Private Mode** - Personal use for bot owner only
 - **Free Mode** - Public access with configurable usage limits